kuba2k2/pynetkit/README.md

 Each of the **modules** (listed above) has its own CLI.
 When configured using commands, modules can preserve their settings in **config files**.

-There is a dedicated **`config` command**, that allows you to save the entire configuration of pynetkit to a YAML file.
+There is a dedicated `config` command, that allows you to save the entire configuration of pynetkit to a YAML file.
 Everything that you configured for a particular module will be saved, **including its started/stopped state**.

 The config file system allows you to easily **save working settings and easily restore them later**.